d Tom Builds Stuff: June 2013

 Cabinet Side Dimensions

-There are 2 sides and in most case the dimension runs vertically.
-The height of the side is the same as our desired cabinet height.
-Because we're using overlay* doors the width of the side is our desired cabinet depth minus the thickness of the door.
-In our case we have:
+You need 2 side pieces.
+The height of each side equals the cabinet height.
+Because we’re using overlay doors the width of the side is the cabinet depth minus the thickness of the door.

 Cabinet Back Dimensions